gavinhoward/bc/manuals/development.md

 * Tabs are used at the beginning of lines for indent.
 * Spaces are used for alignment.
 * Lines are limited to 80 characters, period.
+* Pointer asterisk (`*`) goes with the variable (on the right), not the type, unless it is for a pointer type returned from a function.
 * The opening brace is put on the same line as the header for the function, loop, or `if` statement.
 * Unless the header is more than one line, in which case the opening brace is